istio/istio.io/content/en/faq/applications/cassandra.md

 ---
-title: Can I run Casandra inside an Istio mesh?
+title: Can I run Cassandra inside an Istio mesh?
 description: How to run Cassandra with Istio.
 weight: 50
 keywords: [cassandra]